Blasphemy law in Indonesia: Constitution

-MUI
+Indonesian Ulema Council

 The Government formed a body of Muslim advisors, the Indonesian Ulema Council (MUI) in 1975, and continues to fund and appoint its members.
 The MUI is not formally a government body but it is influential.
-The Government considers the MUI's fatawa when making decisions or drafting legislation.
+The Government considers the MUI's fatwa when making decisions or drafting legislation.
 In July 2005, the MUI issued a fatwa that condemned the sect of Ahmadiyya as a heresy.
 In June 2008, the Ministry of Religious Affairs and the Home Ministry issued a Joint Ministerial Letter regarding the Ahmadiyya.
 The letter told authorities to restrict Ahmadiyya activities to private worship, and to prevent Ahmadi Muslims from proselytising.
 Provincial governors in West Sumatra, South Sumatra, and West Nusa Tenggara banned all Ahmadiyya activity.

 Conflict

 Indonesia's laws and policies have produced many instances where members of one religion have persecuted the members of other religions or of other sects.
+Starting around the year 2000, the Islamic revival has reportedly "nurtured a small but growing number of groups espousing intolerance and extremism under the banner of Islamic orthodoxy."

-The authorities have not brought to justice many perpetrators of crimes.
-Crimes are commonly justified by the perpetrators as actions against hatred, heresy, blasphemy, or deviance.
+The authorities have not brought to justice many extremists perpetrators of crimes, crimes that are commonly justified by the perpetrators as actions against hatred, heresy, blasphemy, or deviance.

 In October 2009, a group of petitioners, including some human rights groups, requested that Indonesia's Constitutional Court review the 1965 Law on Blasphemy.
 On 19 April 2010, the Court announced its refusal to make the review.
 "If the Blasphemy Law was scrapped before a new law was enacted ... it was feared that misuses and contempt of religion would occur and trigger conflicts in society," Justice Akil Mochtar said.
 The Court offered an interpretation of the Law.
 The interpretation says the state recognises six religions, and "leaves alone" the followers of other religions.